bird icon for twitter bird icon for twitter

 Note to Lawrence:

 Our children were getting along fine without drug prohibition for millennia.
 The Drug Warrior seeks to scare us about drugs for political reasons: to arrest minorities and put the kibosh on movements that promote peace, love and understanding.
 And Bush is dangerously close to signing off on any anti-democratic injustice (in the name of his children, of course) provided that it cuts back on the pretend "scourge" called drug use.
 The only scourge, however, is prohibition.
 We recognized this in the case of liquor, but somehow we refuse to recognize this truth with respect to the prohibition of drugs other than liquor.
-Prohibition first brought machine-gun-fire to American streets -- but Americans have short attention spans and are apparently incapable of seeing the principle involved here: that prohibition kills.
+Prohibition first brought machine-gun-fire to American streets -- but Americans have short attention spans and are apparently incapable of seeing the principle involved here: that prohibition kills6.
 This is because the whole Drug War is just one big branding operation designed to make certain drugs seem beyond the pale -- an attempt that unfortunately seems to have succeeded in the case of Lawrence Bush.

 How bizarre, that America's century-long attempt to outlaw liquor should end in the utter privileging of liquor in daily life and the outlawing of almost every single one of liquor's less dangerous competitors.
 How bizarre, that the gunfire and death brought about by liquor prohibition has taught us nothing.